notaryproject/notation-action/README.md

 # GitHub Actions for Notation

-This repository contains the implementation of [GitHub Actions](https://docs.github.com/en/actions) for [Notation](https://notaryproject.dev/).
-It provides multiple actions for signing and verifying OCI artifacts with Notation in CI/CD.
-This project is still in early development status.
+This repository contains the implementation of [GitHub Actions](https://docs.github.com/en/actions) for [Notation](https://github.com/notaryproject/notation).
+It provides actions for signing and verifying OCI artifacts with Notation in CI/CD.

 The following three actions are available: